FEDERICOOPRO/Subdomain-scanner/README.md

 - The author assumes **no liability** for damage or legal consequences resulting from its use.

 Use it wisely, ethically, and within the bounds of the law.
+# This file is part of HexFud Project
+# Copyright (c) 2025 HexFud
+# Released under the MIT License

 ## ⚠️⚠️⚠️